This post may contain affiliate links. Please read our disclosure policy.

 Ingredients we’re working with

 These sautéed oyster mushrooms have so much delicious savory flavor, thanks to the combination of earthy mushrooms, butter, garlic and parsley.
-Here’s everything you’ll need:
+Here’s the simple ingredients you’ll need:

 • White wine.
 Totally optional, but I love to add just a splash of white wine to intensify the flavor.